insin/nwb/docs/Introduction.md

 ## Introduction

-npm web builder (nbw) provides a starter kit for developing JavaScript modules for use in webapps, reusable [React](https://facebook.github.io/react/) components and React webapps.
+npm web builder (nbw) provides a starter kit for developing [React](https://facebook.github.io/react/) apps, reusable React components and general JavaScript modules for use in webapps.

-It generates skeleton projects and provides development commands which will work with them for building, testing and serving.
+It generates skeleton projects and provides [development commands](/docs/Commands.md) which will work with them for building, [testing](/docs/Testing.md) and serving.

 Rather than copying boilerplate configuration, it owns all the build tool dependencies and dynamically generates configurations suitable for each of these types of project, based on experience of which pieces of configuration are common, and which vary, from having developed multiple of each of them.